strangergwenn/UnrealUpdater/README.md

 The updater use a fresh installation of your game - you need to have a full deployed package of your game.
 The process will generate a file tree that you can use with this tool.

 1. Rename the *Res_Sample/* into *Res/* and edit the images to match your project's look.
-2. Edit *Res/project.h* to set your FTP data, game name, etc.
+2. Edit *Res/project.h* to set your game name, FTP address, executable path...
 3. Use QTCreator to build the updater.
 You **should** use a static build of Qt so that the updater is a single file, [see this guide](http://stackoverflow.com/questions/14932315/how-to-compile-qt-5-under-windows-or-linux-32-or-64-bit-static-or-dynamic-on-v) to see how.
 4. Create a ReleaseNotes.xml on your server to update the description on the updater main window.
 See below.
 5. Create a GameManifest.xml on your server to tell the updater about the files you want.
 See below.